Post Office warns states across US about mail voting

 “Politicizing these administrative processes is dangerous and undermines public confidence in our elections,” she said in a statement.
 “This volume of work is by no means unusual, and is an operation I am confident the U.S. Postal Service is sufficiently prepared to fulfill.”

-Meanwhile, the removal of Postal Service collection mail boxes triggered concerns and anger in Oregon and Montana.
+Meanwhile, the removal of U.S. Postal Service mail boxes triggered concerns and anger in Oregon and Montana.
 Boxes were also removed in Indiana.

-In Montana, postal officials said the removals were part of a program to eliminate underused drop boxes.
-But after the outcry, which included upset members of Congress, the officials said they were suspending the program in Montana.
-It was unclear if the program was also suspended in other states.

 At least 25 mail boxes were removed in mid-July in Montana with another 30 scheduled to be taken away soon, said Julie Quilliam, president of the Montana Letter Carriers Association.
 She rejected the claim that the boxes were removed because of low usage.